Christopher Haynes Hutchinson DSO, RN

 9 Apr 1940 (position 57.55, 8.14)

 HMS Truant (Lt.Cdr.
 C.H.
-Hutchinson, RN) torpedoed and damaged the German light cruiser Karlsruhe (8350 tons) off Kristiansand, Norway in position 57°55'N, 08°14'E. At 2150 hours the Karlsruhe was scuttled with two torpedoes by the German torpedo boat Greif.
+Hutchinson, RN) torpedoed and damaged the German light cruiser Karlsruhe (8350 tons) off Kristiansand, Norway in position 57°55'N, 08°14'E. In the evening the Karlsruhe, which was beyond salvage, was scuttled with two torpedoes by the German torpedo boat Greif.
 The other two torpedo boats that were escorting Karlsruhe were Luchs and Seeadler.

 12 Apr 1940

-HMS Truant (Lt.Cdr.
+Around 0930A/12, HMS Truant (Lt.Cdr.
 C.H.
 Hutchinson, RN) ended her 6th war patrol at Rosyth.
-She is immediately put into a floating dock.
+She was docked in afternoon in the floating dock (AFD 3) at the Rosyth Dockyard.
 (2)

 20 Apr 1940